-The Duchess Satine of Madalore in Western Animation/Star Wars The Clone Wars.
+The Duchess Satine of Madalore in Star Wars: The Clone Wars.
 In the episode "Voyage of Temptation" she even hesitates to shoot someone threatening to blow up her ship.

 Dove, the character in Justice League Unlimited (and associated comic books) - the only superhero to take an entirely non-violent standpoint and get through his entire starring episode without throwing a punch.
 It keeps up in later appearances, and even when he does fight, it's with things like judo throws and holds rather than punches or kicks.